robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-cs.md

 - navigation
 - toc
 ---
-# OpenAI Chat Completions in C\#
+# OpenAI Chat API in C\#

-This sample demonstrates how to use the OpenAI Chat Completions API in a C# console application.
+This sample demonstrates how to use the OpenAI Chat API in a C# console application.

 [:material-file-code: Program.cs](./samples/openai-chat-cs/Program.cs)
 [:material-file-code: OpenAIChatCompletionsClass.cs](./samples/openai-chat-cs/OpenAIChatCompletionsClass.cs)